February 2017 MATH e-NEWSLETTER

 Dear Colleagues & Friends

-With this last Math e-Newsletter of the year 2016, I'd like to wish everyone a joyous and restful festive holiday season ahead.
+With this first Math e-Newsletter of the year 2017, I'd like to wish everyone a happy mathematical year ahead.

 1. HOMEPAGE UPDATES